-The Benefits Of POS Apps + How To Integrate Them With The Shopify App Bridge
+The Benefits Of POS Apps With the Shopify App Bridge

-How you use your POS app will be specific to your business, so before even beginning to look at the App Bridge, determine where you use your POS app.
+How you choose to use your POS app will be dependent upon your business model, so before even beginning to look at the Shopify App Bridge, determine where you will need to use your POS app.
 Most sellers use POS apps for up to four things: administration, adding to cart, editing the cart, and completing an order.

 Advantages of POS